CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 Recently the Python ecosystem has been seeing some exciting new players on the field powered by new features available only in Python 3+ such as [coroutines](https://docs.python.org/3/library/asyncio-task.html) and [optional typing](https://docs.python.org/3/library/typing.html).
 This new era of libraries and frameworks promise both greater speed and ease of development to bring Python on par with newer languages like Go and Rust, while keeping the core experience that has made Python so popular.

 [FastAPI](https://fastapi.tiangolo.com) is one of these new frameworks for developing web APIs.
-It leverages many existing projects built around modern python to provide something akin to Django or Flask, but much faster (it claims to be the fastest python web framework available, equal with frameworks written in Go and NodeJS).
+It leverages many existing projects built around modern Python to provide something akin to Django or Flask, but much faster.
+In fact, the author claims FastAPI is the fastest Python web framework available, equal with frameworks written in Go and NodeJS.
 It also provides an excellent developer experience with editor autocomplete support, automatic API documentation and other modern tooling.

 In this article you are going to write a demonstration API using FastAPI.
 Since you are a coding nomad, this API is going to allow users to submit remote working locations and document them based on availability of wifi, coffee and food.